|Site Map | Bulletin Home | Temple University|

 The Office of Non-Credit and Special Programs, located at TUFW, provides seminars at the Graduate Center in professional development and computer applications for today's workforce.
 It also provides hundreds of non-credit programs at the Ambler and Fort Washington campuses throughout the year.
 From certificates in meeting and wedding planning, to digital photography, to trips to historical sites and museums, to summer education camps for young people, the non-credit courses are designed to enhance professional skills and enrich personal interests.
 Workshops are also available to prepare for the SAT, GMAT, LSAT, and GRE.

-Temple University Fort Washington's LifeLong Learning Society is comprised of a series of courses offered in the daytime during the fall and spring semesters for adults over 55 years of age with an interest in furthering their education.
+Temple University Fort Washington's LifeLong Learning Society is comprised of a series of courses offered in the daytime during the fall and spring semesters for adults ages 50 and up with an interest in furthering their education.
 These personal enrichment courses range from explorations of classical music to discussions of current events.

 For contact information or updates, go to www.temple.edu/ambler/about/directories.htm